U.S. Drops Biggest Non-Nuclear Bomb Ever Used In Combat

 At a news conference Thursday, White House press secretary Sean Spicer said the bomb used was "a large, powerful and accurately delivered weapon."
 He declined to comment on whether the U.S. would use the weapon again, in Afghanistan or elsewhere.

+Speaking later Thursday, President Trump was asked if he had authorized the bombing.
+He said he's given the military "total authorization," apparently referencing actions against ISIS in general, and praised the "incredible leaders" of the military.

+He said he didn't know if the use of the weapon sent a message to North Korea, and that it "didn't make any difference" if it did or not.

-The weapon is officially known as the GBU-43B, NPR's Phil Ewing explains:
+The weapon used Thursday is officially known as the GBU-43B, NPR's Phil Ewing explains:

 "The GBU-43B has been in the U.S. arsenal for more than 14 years, deployed to bases in the Middle East where it could be loaded aboard an American aircraft but never used until now.
 At more than 30 feet long, it's too big to fit inside the weapons bay of a standard Air Force bomber.
 Instead, troops load it into the cargo compartment of a specialized transport, the MC-130 Combat Talon, which releases it over the target by opening its ramp in the same way it might for paratroopers or air-dropped supplies.
 The bomb is guided by satellite to its target.